Keeping Faith in a Time of Pandemic

 Join with people from churches around the country in 'Prayers of Hope' at 7pm every Sunday evening.

 Various Catholic organisations and publishers have put together resources including:

 Some Questions Regarding Vaccines

 One of the principal ways we will overcome COVID-19 is through a high proportion of the population being vaccinated against it, and a programme of vaccination is being rolled out.
-My dad has already had his.
+I have had both my jabs, as have many parishioners.

 However occasionally questions are raised.
 Some of these are simply misinformed.
 The vaccines do not alter our DNA, nor do any of them contain any human or animal material (or microchips!!). they work in basically the same way as all other antiviral vaccines, They masquerade as the virus, which trains the body’s immune system to recognise and defeat the real virus.
 As such it is a bit like a biological police training course to prepare the police do deal with real criminals.
 I will come back to that metaphor.

 Is it Safe?

 Any medical intervention, even taking a paracetamol, carries some risk.
 However widespread testing has shown that, while there may be some side effects, they are mild and short lived for the vast majority of people (dad was a bit fatigued for a few days).
 We always balance the risks and the benefits.
 And in this case, unless you have a particular medical condition that would make taking the vaccination particularly dangerous, the benefits far outweigh the risks.
 To use our metaphor, police training involves a certain amount of risk.
 People do occasionally get hurt.
 But obviously you would not want to send a bobby out on the beat without it.